aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/task-properties/manage-durations/_index.md

 ## Prerequisites
 Before you start, ensure you have the following:

 - Java Development Kit (JDK): Ensure that you have Java installed on your machine.
-You can download it [here](https://www.oracle.com/java/technologies/javase-downloads.html).
+You can download it from the [Java SE downloads page](https://www.oracle.com/java/technologies/javase-downloads.html).
 - Aspose.Tasks Library: Download and include the Aspose.Tasks library in your project.
-You can find the library [here](https://releases.aspose.com/tasks/java/).
+You can find the library on the [Aspose.Tasks Java library download page](https://releases.aspose.com/tasks/java/).

 ## Import Packages
 In your Java project, import the necessary packages to work with Aspose.Tasks: